 - Max Martini

-There’s no doubt about it, homelessness, in the City, has reached disheartening proportions.
-With more than 45,000 homeless persons counted in the most recent countywide homeless count – nearly 30,000 of them within the city limits – both the City and the County of Los Angeles have made new commitments to finding solutions to homelessness, to reforming long-standing practices of treating homeless persons and their possessions in a punitive manner, and to reducing any negative impacts of homelessness on our communities.
+Homelessness has reached disheartening proportions and has become Los Angeles' most pressing issue.
+With more than 455,000 homeless persons counted in the most recent countywide homeless count – nearly 36,000 of them within the city limits – both the City and the County of Los Angeles are continuing their unprecedented commitments to finding solutions to homelessness, to reforming long-standing practices of treating homeless persons and their possessions in a punitive manner, and to reducing the negative impacts of homelessness on our communities.

-Homelessness amongst our armed forces veterans is particularly galling and we must take our responsibility very seriously to improve the lives of those who have served our country so honorably.
-Having the West Los Angeles Veteran’s Administration Hospital grounds situated beside Council District 5 gives me, as a City Councilmember, a particular duty to help wherever I can.
-I have been actively involved in the effort to reduce homelessness in our region since I was a member of the West Hollywood City Council back in the 1990s and I will continue to be committed to developing policies, programs and long last strategies which provide solutions towards ending homelessness.
+Homelessness amongst our armed forces veterans is particularly problematic and Councilmember Koretz is working with his colleagues and the Fifth District neighborhoods to improve the lives of those who have served our country so honorably.
+Having the West Los Angeles Veteran’s Administration Hospital grounds adjacent to the district sharpens the focus of efforts to serve homeless veterans.
+Councilmember Koretz has have been actively involved in the effort to reduce homelessness in our region since he was a member of the West Hollywood City Council back in the 1990s and he continues to be committed to developing policies, programs and long-lasting strategies which provide solutions towards ending homelessness.

 - Helped create the Hollywood facility for People Assisting the Homeless (PATH) which has provided shelter and services to thousands of homeless persons over the last two decades.